microsoft/demikernel/scripts/windows/README.md

 ## Generate config

-Run `generate-config.ps1` from the repository root directory
+Run `generate-config.ps1` from the repository root directory within a Powershell terminal.

 ```powershell
 .\scripts\windows\generate-config.ps1
 ```

-Note: (only applicable to Catpowder LibOS) if your machine has VF network adapter, please adjust `config.yaml`'s `xdp_vf_interface_index` entry to the VF interface's index
+Note: (only applicable to Catpowder LibOS) if your machine has VF network adapter, please adjust `config.yaml`'s `xdp_vf_interface_index` entry to the VF interface's index.

 ## Adjust environment variables